cihatasir/CanteenManagementSystem/README.md

 # Canteen Management System

 This program use txt file instead of database.
-You can do can perform the following operations with this program.
+You can do perform the following operations with this program.

 ---